1jour1vin

 About the wine:

-With its pronounced minty notes, the 2011 vintage displays the crisp profile characteristic of this vineyard, along with a lovely expressiveness.
+With its pronounced minty notes, the 2011 vintage displays the crisp profile characteristic of this cru, with lovely expressiveness.
 It seems to have fully integrated the aging process that left a strong mark on it early in its life.

 About the estate:

 This well-located vineyard is planted almost exclusively with Merlot, situated on a small south/southwest-facing plateau above Château Angélus, which owns half of it.
-Hubert de Boüard manages the estate and oversees the winemaking with the same determination and resources as at Château Angélus.
-A vintage harvested very ripe, resulting in a harmonious, full-bodied wine that is heavily oaked as a young wine (which excites some, but not us), one that is too often judged and enjoyed for its youthful vigor and, unfortunately, not enough for the depth of its clay soils, which produce Saint-Émilions of rare power on the palate.
+Hubert de Boüard manages the property and oversees the winemaking with the same determination and similar resources as at Château Angélus.
+A vintage harvested very ripe, resulting in a harmonious, full-bodied wine that is heavily oaked as a primeur (which excites some, but not us), and which is too often judged and enjoyed while still in its “adolescent” phase, rather than for the depth of its clay-rich soil—which produces Saint-Émilions of rare power on the palate.

 Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5